drewm27/speakerrankings/passive-bookshelf-medium-pages/JBL+Stage+A120.md

 layout: page
 title: JBL Stage A120 Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
+share-description: "The JBL Stage A120 ranks #20 out of 21 total Medium Size Bookshelf Speakers.
+Find all the specifications and reviews in one place
 ---

 The JBL Stage A120 ranks #20 out of 21 total [Medium Size Bookshelf Speakers](/passive-bookshelf-medium/).
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.